mblackhamgw/gwtopdown/README.md

   gwtopdown(.exe) <configfile>

-  A sample config file is include.
+  A sample config file is included.
 Edit it to reflect the settings of your GroupWise Admin service.